 In the course of undertaking this assessment, the International Secretariat has also considered whether there is a need to review progress against Requirement 1.3 on civil society engagement and adherence to the civil society protocol, which had been assessed as "satisfactory progress" in the 2017 Validation.
-While this requirement has not been comprehensively assessed, in the Secretariat's preliminary view is that it has received no evidence to suggest progress has fallen below the required standard.
+While this requirement has not been comprehensively assessed, in the Secretariat's view is that it has received no evidence to suggest progress has fallen below the required standard.
 The civil society constituency continues to be engaged in all aspects of EITI implementation despite broader constraints in civic space.
-This assessment will be reviewed following a review of any comments on this preliminary assessment from the NSC and other EITI stakeholders.
+This assessment was reviewed following a review of comments on the second Validation draft assessment from the NSC and other EITI stakeholders.